Loewner theory for quasiconformal extensions: old and new: Classical Loewner theory

 \subsubsection{Close-to-convex functions}

-For a given $f \in \S$, if there exists a $g \in \S^*$ such that for all $z \in \D$, then $f$ is said to be \textbf{close-to-convex} and we denote by $f \in \CTC$.
-The image $f(\D)$ by a close-to-convex function is known to be a \textbf{linearly accessible domain}, namely, $\C\,\backslash\,f(\D)$ is the union of closed half-lines which are mutually disjoint except their end points.
-We say that $f$ is \textbf{linearly accessible} if $f(\D)$ is a linearly accessible domain.
+For a given $f \in \S$, if there exists a $g \in \S^*$ such that for some $\lambda \in (-\pi/2,\pi/2)$ and all $z \in \D$, then $f$ is said to be \textbf{close-to-convex} and we denote by $f \in \CTC$.
+The image $f(\D)$ by a close-to-convex function is known to be a \textbf{linearly accessible domain}, namely, $\C\,\backslash\,f(\D)$ is the union of closed half-lines which are mutually disjoint except their end points. $f$ is said to be \textbf{linearly accessible} if $f(\D)$ is a linearly accessible domain.

 A Loewner chain corresponding to the class $\CTC$ is given by